CScharer/full-stack-qa/docs/work/20251231_DEPENDENCY_MANAGEMENT_STATUS.md

 **Location**: `.github/workflows/version-monitoring.yml`

 **Status**: ✅ Active
-- Runs daily at 9:00 AM UTC
+- Runs daily at 9:00 AM UTC (3:00 AM Central Time)
+- **Monthly audit**: First day of each month at 14:00 UTC (08:00 CST / 09:00 CDT)
 - Validates dependency versions across all files
 - Generates JSON reports
 - Creates issues on failures

 ---

-## 2. ❌ Missing Configurations
+## 2. ✅ Implementation Complete

+All previously missing configurations have been implemented.
+See details below for historical reference and current status.

 ### 2.1 Dependabot for npm (JavaScript/TypeScript)